 Maybe it’s a penchant for asking why too much, although blind worship has never been my bag either.
-Fashion is something I’ve had a strained relationship with at times, and much more so over the last 4-5 years.
+Fashion is something I’ve had a strained relationship with at times, especially over the last 4-5 years.
 I swing between yelling that I loathe it at the night sky, to finding myself feverously talking about it’s deeper meaning with a friend.
-It’s a little dizzying for my nearest and dearest, and yet more so for me.
+It’s a little dizzying for my nearest and dearest and yet more so for me.

-The latter, however, was where my awareness expanded again, both practically and culturally.
+The latter, however, was where my awareness expanded again both practically and culturally.
 In both my degrees, fashion has been the fixed point.
-The thing I ate up books on, learnt technical skills in and generally waxed lyrical about with my peers.
+The thing I ate up books on, learned technical skills in and generally waxed lyrical about with my peers.
 The artistry and expressiveness of cloth and the body is what captured me, however growing awareness of the wider implications of fashion – environmental, social and psychological – resulted in an ethical dilemma within myself: How can something like dress cause so much harm to so many?
 Am I really okay with contributing to that?

 Suffice to say, something has shifted in recent years.
-The callous burn of what has probably always been has finally smoothed the veneer from the surface.
+The callous burn of what has always been there having finally smoothed the veneer from the surface.

 Fashion has developed a frenetic pace in the last 20 years, and whilst there is nothing bad in the desire for progress, the thing we have isn’t really fulfilling that.
 The relentless pace we operate at and the expectation that such a pace can be sustained without impacting people and planet seems laughable now.
-Pockets of change have gained traction since the Rana Plaza collapse, and the ethical fashion sector blooms with campaigns, companies and conversations aplenty.
-New approaches to production and to consumption are proposed, and often enacted upon.
+Pockets of change have gained traction since the Rana Plaza collapse, and the ethical fashion sector blooms with campaigns, companies, and conversations aplenty.
+New approaches to production and to consumption are proposed and often created.
 It is admirable to see how many are moved to take up this gauntlet, attempting to address the many concerns that exist within the established fashion system.
 However, I’ve begun to wonder: can sustainable fashion truly change the industry?

-Tansy Hoskins writes in her book, Stitched Up, about how sustainable solutions are often an adaption of an industrialised system.
-Her premise is that such approaches offer us an ability to keep doing what we’ve been doing, whilst not really changing that much.
+Tansy Hoskins writes in Stitched Up that sustainable solutions are often an adaption of an industrialised system.
+Her premise is that such approaches offer us an ability to keep doing what we’ve been doing, whilst not really changing all that much.
 Now, I don’t doubt that doing something is better than willful ignorance, but the tokenism of sustainable fashion is what irks me.
 In the pursuit of betterment, have we let the wolf get dressed in sheep’s clothing?